basiljs/basiljs.github.io/reference/data/Array.forEach.md

 layout: entry
 title: Array.forEach
 codetitle: 'b.Array.forEach(collection, cb)'
 description: 'Used to run a function on all elements of an array.
-Please note the existance of the convenience methods b.stories(), b.paragraphs(), b.lines(), b.words() and b.characters() that are used to iterate through all instances of the given type in the given document.'
+Please note the existance of the convenience methods '
 category: Data
 subcategory: Array
 returns: null